Kapendev/parin-website/pages/tour.md

 ### Managed Resources

-Managed resources are cached by the path they were loaded from and can be safely shared throughout the code.
+Managed resources can be safely shared throughout the code.
 To free these resources, use the `freeResources` function or the `free` method on the identifier.
 The identifier is automatically invalidated when the resource is freed.